 The black baby kittens, with blue eyes seemed to call to me and hypnotize me!
 So I broached the subject of getting a third younger cat with my first son just to see what he thought.

 Now M. knows me well and has a good practical mind.
 I think he knew that I was just fishing for approval of my idea.
 M. somehow knew my motivation.

-He also had a good understanding of how much I had to spend to keep the cats I have healthy and how much time I spent feeding, medicating them, and so forth.
+He also had a good understanding of how much I had to spend to keep the cats I had healthy and how much time I spent feeding, medicating them, and so forth.
 So he asked cautiously with an inquiring tone of voice and a drawn out, “Wh-h-h-h-y?”

 His voice was non judgmental but slightly probing and curious.
-So I knew I had to give a good answer lest he think I had already sunk into the mire of dementia or Alzheimer”s at the ripe “old” age of 60.
+So I knew I had to give a good answer lest he think I had already sunk into the mire of dementia or Alzheimer’s at the ripe “old” age of 60.
 (This happened several years ago.)

 Even now after losing Sister, I believe Norie is content with just herself and me.
 I am believing more and more she was a little jealous of Sister.
-So for now, I will just enjoy the cuteness of kittens from afar.
+So I will now just enjoy the cuteness of kittens from afar.
 I do have one warm, soft, and fuzzy cat who loves me.

 Actually since Sister passed over, Norie comes to me and wants to sit in my lap more.
 I know this is something amazing because when Sister was a live, I had to pick up Norie to get her to sit in my lap.

 Now Norie sits and looks at me, rubs her head against my leg and waits for me to pick her up.
 She still snuggles up behind my knees when I go to sleep.
 She snores softly as she sleeps peacefully either on or under the bed blanket; or on a blanket on my lap.